Applications and Interviews

 - Describe your educational background.
 How is it relevant to your desired job?

-- Write the following Job Acquisition Descriptions on chart paper
+- Write the following Job Acquisition Descriptions on chart paper for Part II:

 A. JOB AVAILABLE: Typist